 * accompanying publications

 - Ahlam Shibli: Staring.
 Remai Modern museum, Saskatoon.
 Curated by Gregory Burke, and Sandra Guimarães.
-Web commission.
+Web presentation.

 - Ahlam Shibli: Trauma.
 Château de Sédières, Clergoux, Corrèze.
 With the support of Peuple et Culture Corrèze.
-Featuring Goter, Trauma.*
+Featuring Goter and Trauma.*

 - Ahlam Shibli: Why did you leave the forest empty!
-Darat al Funun—The Khalid Shoman Foundation, Amman.
+Darat al Funun–The Khalid Shoman Foundation, Amman.
 Curated by Suha Shoman.
-Featuring Goter, The Valley, Arab al-Sbaih.*
+Featuring Goter, The Valley and Arab al-Sbaih.*

 - Ahlam Shibli: Wydomowienie.
 Museum of Modern Art in Warsaw, Warsaw.
 Curated by Ana Janevski.
 Featuring Dom Dziecka.
-The house starves when you are away, An Introduction to and Nine Chapters from Dependence, Trackers.
+The house starves when you are away, An Introduction to and Nine Chapters from "Dependence" and Trackers.

-- Ahlam Shibli: Trackers, The Valley.
+- Ahlam Shibli: Trackers and The Valley.
 Espace photographique Contretype, Brussels.
 In the context of Masarat 2008.

-- Ahlam Shibli: Goter, Trackers.
+- Ahlam Shibli: Goter and Trackers.
 Dundee Contemporary Arts, Dundee.
 Curated by Katrina Brown.

 - Ahlam Shibli: Trackers.
 Kunsthalle Basel, Basel.
 Curated by Adam Szymczyk.*

 - Ahlam Shibli: Lost Time.
 Ikon Gallery, Birmingham.
 Curated by Jonathan Watkins.
-Featuring Self Portrait, Unrecognised, Goter.*
+Featuring Self Portrait, Unrecognised and Goter.*